sfigg/commercialization-public/test/hlk/testref/trusted-execution-environment-efi-protocol.md

 TrEETrusted Execution Environment

-Use of the terms “MUST” and “SHALL” in this document are to be interpreted in accordance with \[RFC2119\].
+Use of the terms "MUST" and "SHALL" in this document are to be interpreted in accordance with \[RFC2119\].

 ## <span id="3.0_efi_tree_protocol"></span><span id="3.0_EFI_TREE_PROTOCOL"></span>3.0 EFI TrEE Protocol